 Arts in the Ally 6/10

-If you are looking for something to do this weekend, June 10, come out to Purcellville for the third annual show.
+If you are looking for something to do this weekend, June 10, come out to Purcellville for the third annual Arts in the Alley show.
 This year, the show will be bigger than ever.
 My booth will be in the center 21st street.
 It will be the only booth with a recycled and reconfigured trampoline being used to hang prints.
 Be sure to say hi if you swing by.

 Sunday, June 04, 2006